jeermuce/modtree/README.md

 I want to add these at some point, feel free to contribute if you want to see them sooner:

-- [ ] watchmode so you don't have to use watchexec
+- [ ] watchmode so I don't have to use watchexec
     - `-w` and `--watch` flags to enable this, default to not watching
 - [ ] Support for the older style of mod files (mod.rs in directory)
     - `-o` and `--old-style` flags to enable this, default to the newer style and `-n` and `--new-style` flags to be explicit about the newer style